The Flood – Part Two

 Now consider the canopy of water that God put up there.
 It would have to have just enough gravity to hold it there.
 When God decided to send it down to earth it would take some time to gain momentum.
 At first it may have been a shower but then it would have increased into a torrential downpour.

 Water came down from the canopy above, and water came up from beneath until the surface of the earth was once again as it was in Genesis 1:2.
 All alone and looking very small would be the ark floating and moving over the surface.
+Here is a passage from the Psalms that could be speaking of creation, but if so, it includes the time of the great flood.

 "He established the earth upon its foundations so that it will not totter forever and ever.
 Thou didst cover it with the deep as with a garment; the waters were standing above the mountains.
 At Thy rebuke they fled, at the sound of Thy thunder they hurried away.
 The mountains rose; the valleys sank down to the place which Thou didst establish for them.
 Thou didst set a boundary that they may not pass over, that they may not return to cover the earth."
 Psalm 104:5-9